 The driver's seat has heated bottom cushion and backrest, and the passenger's seat has a heated bottom cushion; the driver's seat is eight-way power adjustable, and the passenger seat offers four-way power adjustment.
 All five seating positions in the TL are equipped with three-point seat belts.

 A highly accurate micro-processor-controlled instrument cluster keeps the TL's driver informed via a complement of analog instrumentation with illuminated pointers.
 The large diameter tachometer face includes a bold LCD digital indicator to track gear position when the transmission is in its semi manual SportShift mode.
-A new script design on the meter faces updates the TL's interior appearance for 2000.
-LCD brightness has been increased for better readability.

 Specially selected materials line the interior and lend the car an appropriately upscale ambiance.
 The instrument panel and door armrests are made with a special molding process that creates a softer-feeling surface with a uniform surface grain; the sides of the center console are backed with soft foam to cushion the driver's and passengers' legs.
 Wood-grain accents on the door panel and edges of the console warm the look of the interior.